 If you are all out of ideas, then go with the basic unicorn-themed party.
 Nothing beats the classic unicorn party for girls.
 Order a cake in the shape of a unicorn, buy colorful balloons, and hire a cosplayer as a unicorn.

 54. A Modern Hello Kitty Birthday Party

 A Hello Kitty idea is very convenient if you are planning a party for your little one.
-In order to begin, you should buy hello kitty utensils, and usually, these won’t be hard to find.
-You can find Hello Kitty based products almost at any grocery store or market.
-Another great add-in would be to create goodie bags for the guests.
+To begin, you should buy hello kitty utensils, and usually, these won’t be hard to find.
+You can find Hello Kitty-based products almost at any grocery store or market.
+Another great add-in would be to create goodie bags* for the guests.
 In these bags, you could include candy, stickers, etc.

 55. A Dreamy Under-the-Sea Birthday Party

 If you are planning a party for a little girl who loves “The Little Mermaid” then you should definitely hire a cosplayer as the mermaid.
 The cake should have the mermaid on it and the guests should come in character as their favorite Disney princess.

 56. A Safari Birthday Party For an Animal-Lovin’ Little Lady

 If you have a girl who loves safaris and animals then go with a safari party.
 Book a 2-hour safari tour that would be the most convenient for you and the guests.
 A safari would not only be good for the kids but would also keep the adults entertained.
 If this is not an option for you, then don’t worry you can simply create a safari theme at home.
 Hire a cosplayer to play as your little girl’s favorite animal.
 You could decorate the party* by using a representation of wild animals such as Zebras, Tigers, etc.